daydeem/Biographie-of-Welcome-ndinga/Welcome.resume.markdown

 Location: Republic of Congo
 ### GROUP NDINGA is a service Business Located in Brazzaville city of Congo.
-### Mr Welcome NDINGA is the Sr Technical Project manager and lives in Seattle Washington.
+### Welcome NDINGA is the Sr Technical Project manager and lives in Seattle Washington.
-### Welcome NDINGA Provide Leadership, counseling, innovation and orientation through project management skills using Microsoft Tools like Microsoft Project.
+• Provide Leadership, counseling, innovation and orientation through project management skills using Microsoft Tools like Microsoft Project.
 Group Ndinga

 # Mindtree software Company
 ### Microsoft Vendor from Feb 2018 – Mar 2020
 Azure Support Engineer
 Roles and Responsibilities:
-Performed redesign of the destination AD and Azure AD and implement azure active directory (RBAC Roles, Policies, Group, Users role and permission and navigate within azure portal, reset password and more) Guide with the storage type: table blob or queue to deploy and SQL database to choose from Relational or non-Relational database.
+• Performed redesign of the destination AD and Azure AD and implement azure active directory (RBAC Roles, Policies, Group, Users role and permission and navigate within azure portal, reset password and more)
+• Guide with the storage type: table blob or queue to deploy and SQL database to choose from Relational or non-Relational database.
 • Design and develop Azure AD features using Windows Azure, Active Directory, Cloud Computing Platform & Services
 • Exposure to GCP projects/ GCP IAM, Policies, Kubernetes, Containers and ML